 I’m not a big fan of expensive laptops.
-Computer equipment depreciates at a tremendous rate and portable computers are subject to loss, theft, and damage so I want the least expensive machine that will do the job.
+Computer equipment depreciates at a terrific rate and portable computers are subject to loss, theft, and damage so I want the least expensive machine that will do the job.
 That said, I also want it to be compact, light, fast, and last all day on a charge (i.e. an ultrabook).
-This may seem like a tall order, but I have found two solutions that I’m happy with.
-Both involve hacks:
+This may seem like a tall order, but I have found three solutions that I’m happy with.
+All involve hacks:

-The Acer One Cloudbook 14 has only 2GB of RAM, a slow 1.6GHz Celeron N3050 processor, 14″ 1366×768 display, 64GB SSD, and 10 (real) hour battery life.
+Ultra-cheap-book: Ubuntu Linux: The Acer One Cloudbook 14 has only 2GB of RAM, a slow 1.6GHz Celeron N3050 processor, 14″ 1366×768 display, 64GB SSD, and 10 (real) hour battery life.
 So other than the battery life, this is low-spec.
 It’s woefully under-powered for running Windows and slows to a crawl as soon as you start doing anything with it.
 Fortunately, it is better spec’d for Linux and once I loaded Ubuntu, it was surprisingly snappy and effective.
 My old eyes appreciate the larger screen and the very long battery life makes it a great knock-around machine.
-You can’t use it for big IDEs (NetBeans, Eclipse), but most other apps run just fine.
-It can often be found on eBay for under $150 and it’s tough to beat that for a thin, light, all-day laptop.
+You can’t use it for for much software development: the big IDEs like NetBeans and Eclipse are too much for it, but most other apps run just fine.
+It can often be found on eBay for $50-$100 and it’s tough to beat that for a thin, light, all-day laptop that’s practically disposable.

-So I’ve ended up with a Chromebook running Windows and a Cloudbook running Linux…weird!
+So I’ve ended up with a Chromebook running Linux, another running Windows, and a Cloudbook running Linux…none of them running what they were intended for…weird!